jaburns/NintendoSpy/README.md

 For building a NES, SNES, N64 or GameCube cable follow the steps found [here](https://github.com/zoggins/RetroSpy/blob/master/docs/guide-evilash25.md#wiring).

-## Instructions for PSX or Turbographx-16/PC Engine
+## Instructions for PSX, Turbographx-16/PC Engine or Sega Saturn

-The building of PSX or Turbographx-16 cable is very similar to building a Nintendo cable, so for the most part follow the steps found [here](https://github.com/zoggins/RetroSpy/blob/master/docs/guide-evilash25.md#wiring).
+The building of PSX, Turbographx-16 or Sega Saturn cable is very similar to building a Nintendo cable, so for the most part follow the steps found [here](https://github.com/zoggins/RetroSpy/blob/master/docs/guide-evilash25.md#wiring).
 The pinout of the cables is as follows.

 ### PSX